zero731/zero731.github.io/_posts/2020-10-02-feature_engineering.markdown

 It's really not possible to exhaustively cover all the possible ways of engineering features.
 However, below I've included a few instances of my own experience with attempting to engineer useful features.
 Even though these examples are very specific to a given problem, my hope is that my general thought process and snippets of code might prove useful to someone looking for inspiration for their own projects.

 ### Example - Interaction Features: Sums and Quotients
-Let's say you're trying to predict whether someone gets the flu vaccine and you've got a dataset with information the demographics, opinions, and relevant self-reported behavior of surveyed individuals.
+Let's say you're trying to predict whether someone gets the flu vaccine and you've got a dataset with information about the demographics, opinions, and relevant self-reported behavior of surveyed individuals.
 The behavioral variables are all binary, with a 1 representing that the individual engages in a behavior that decreases their risk of catching the flu, and 0 indicating that they don't.
 If all the behavioral variables include the word 'behavioral' in the column name, you could pull out a list of all those variables with the following list comprehension:

 ```
 behavior_cols = [col for col in flu_df.columns if 'behavioral' in col]